Sapa at a glance

-Location: Hau Hao Commune, 8 km to the South of Sapa town
+Location: Hau Hao Commune, 8 km to the South of Sapa

-DESTINATIONS FAR FROM THE CENTER OF SAPA TOWN
+DESTINATIONS FAR FROM THE CENTER OF SAPA

 1. O Quy Ho mountain pass

-Location: about 15 km from the center of Sapa town
+Location: about 15 km from the center of Sapa

-2. Silver Waterfall and Waterfall Love
+2. Silver Waterfall and Love Waterfall

-From Sapa town, going to the West for about 11km on the way to Lai Chau province, you will encounter rushing Silver Falls flowing down from an altitude of over 100m into a stream under the O Quy Ho valley, creating an impressive sound of mountains and forests.
+From Sapa town, going to the West for about 11km on the way to Lai Chau Province, you will encounter rushing Silver Falls flowing down from an altitude of over 100m into a stream under the O Quy Ho valley, creating an impressive sound of mountains and forests.
 However, during the dry season, you should consider when visiting Silver Falls because then the waterfall has very little water.
 A further 3 km from Silver Falls is to Heaven Gate to look down on Lai Chau valley and the majestic Fansipan peak.
-If you like to walk, you can stop at Tram Ton and go through Hoang Lien National Park, about 1 km more to explore Love Waterfall.
+If you like to walk, you can stop at Tram Ton and go through Hoang Lien National Park about 1 km more to explore Love Waterfall.

-Location: about 11 km to the West of Sapa town
+Location: about 11 km to the West of Sapa

 3. Ta Phin village

-Location: about 15 km from the Sapa town
+Location: about 15 km from the Sapa

 4. Fansipan peak

-Location: about 9 km to the Southwest of Sapa town
+Location: about 9 km to the Southwest of Sapa

 5. Tien Cave

-Location: 6km from the center of Bao Nhai commune, Bac Ha district
+Location: 6km from the center of Bao Nhai commune, Bac Ha District

-6. Coc San waterfall system
+6. Coc San waterfall

-Location: Coc San, Bat Xat district, 7 km from Lao Cai province
+Location: Coc San, Bat Xat District, 7 km from Lao Cai Province

 7. Hoang A Tuong Palace

-Hoang A Tuong Palace, also known as the Northern Cat King Palace, is a tourist destination that many people choose when traveling to Sapa because of the majestic and majestic architecture after nearly 100 years of existence.
+Hoang A Tuong Palace, also known as the Northern Cat King Palace, is a tourist destination that many people choose when traveling to Sapa because of the majestic architecture after nearly 100 years of existence.

-Location: Bac Ha district center, Lao Cai province
+Location: Bac Ha District

 8. Bac Ha fair market

 Bac Ha is the largest fair in the highland border area.
-The market meets on Sundays every week, attracting a large number of people around the region to trade and have fun.
+The market meets on Sunday every week, attracting a large number of people around the region to trade and have fun.
 It is still a place to exchange and trade of ethnic minorities, mainly ethnic people from all surrounding villages.
 The stalls displayed all the essentials, such as clothes, shovels, and household items.